Sadeeptha-B/TimeTracker/docs/RiskRegister.md

    </td>
    <td>Team members can check for any news/updates on the official websites regarding the issue.
 Team members also need to backup repository from time to time
    </td>
-   <td>Prioritization is placed on transferring code/work onto another platform/machine, or recovering the
+   <td>Prioritization is placed on transferring code/work onto another platform/machine, or recovering the repository files from backups.
    </td>
   </tr>
   <tr>